ktangsali/physicsnemo-sym/docs/user_guide/features/post_processing.rst

 .. _vtk:

-VTK Utilities in Modulus Sym
+VTK Utilities in PhysicsNeMo Sym
 ----------------------------

 Introduction
 ^^^^^^^^^^^^

-The primary output file format supported by Modulus Sym are `Visualization Toolkit (VTK) <https://vtk.org/>`_ files which are widely used across multiple scientific domains.
+The primary output file format supported by PhysicsNeMo Sym are `Visualization Toolkit (VTK) <https://vtk.org/>`_ files which are widely used across multiple scientific domains.
 A key benefit of VTK files is VTK's large library of filters one can use on the data as well as support from industry standard visualization software support such as `ParaView <https://www.paraview.org/>`_.
 If you are unfamiliar with VTK and ParaView, you are encouraged to look over the `ParaView documentation <https://docs.paraview.org/en/latest/>`_ to help get started.
-Modulus Sym supports several VTK utilities to help make importing and exporting data effortless.
+PhysicsNeMo Sym supports several VTK utilities to help make importing and exporting data effortless.

-VTK outputs are selected by default in Modulus Sym, which can be controlled using the ``save_filetypes`` parameter in the Hydra config.
+VTK outputs are selected by default in PhysicsNeMo Sym, which can be controlled using the ``save_filetypes`` parameter in the Hydra config.
-Modulus Sym supports several VTK data formats (legacy and XML versions) including:
+PhysicsNeMo Sym supports several VTK data formats (legacy and XML versions) including:

-.. list-table:: Modulus Sym VTK Data Types
+.. list-table:: PhysicsNeMo Sym VTK Data Types
    :widths: 15 15 60 10
    :header-rows: 1

    * - VTK Class
-     - Modulus Sym Wrapper
+     - PhysicsNeMo Sym Wrapper
      - Description
      - File extension
    * - ``vtkUniformGrid``